 Another example is a spell in MS Word.
 Computer points to spelling and grammatical errors by underlining them with red ink.
 But it cannot correct it by itself.
 It also shows errors in proper nouns like names.
 This is because a computer can only identify words from a standard dictionary.

 A computer has huge storage and can store a hundred times more than a human brain.
-However, due to lack of implementation, it proves to be useless.
+However, due to a lack of implementation, it proves to be useless.
 A computer can store a book of law but cannot implement it.

 It can store hundreds of guides to solve different problems.
 Yet, it can only solve problems of which algorithms are fed into it.
 This is where humans outperform computers.

-A computer is a machine and is fully automated once switched on.
+A computer is a machine that is fully automated once switched on.
 But it cannot work to switch itself on.
 The computer also does not when to start and when to stop unless it is fed with such a program.

 Some human assistance is always required in most situations.
 It cannot work completely on its own without human intervention.